Countering tragedy with light

 Wheaton students from a range of academic courses—psychology, public health, art history, visual arts, anthropology, nursing, medical humanities, and criminal justice—visited and discussed the exhibition, fostering interdisciplinary learning and discussion on the themes explored through the show.

-Jarrett J. Krosoczka, the New York Times bestselling author and illustrator of Hey, Kiddo, a National Book Award Finalist, visited campus as well.
+Jarrett J. Krosoczka, The New York Times bestselling author and illustrator of Hey, Kiddo, a National Book Award Finalist, visited campus as well.
 The graphic memoir tells the story of growing up in a family grappling with addiction and of finding healing through art.
 The artist gave a public talk about his book and led a comic drawing workshop for about 70 Wheaton students in visual art, English, and design courses.

 Many more visitors came from local communities, including first responders, civic leaders, local elected officials, participants from a local recovery center and members of a peer grief support program.